 AARP’s policy positions are often at odds with its members’ needs.

-- AARP opposed Medicare reforms that would apply large discounts on drugs directly to patient’s bills at their local pharmacies.
-Health insurers and PBMs currently keep these discounts for themselves (AARP letter opposing rebate reform).
+- AARP opposed Medicare reforms that would apply large discounts on drugs directly to patients’ bills at their local pharmacies.
+Health insurers and PBMs can currently keep some of these discounts for themselves.

-- AARP supported price controls that will lead to access restrictions to cutting-edge drugs for diseases, like Alzheimer’s and cancer, higher taxes and stifle R&D in new cures (AARP letter supporting H.R.
-3).
+- AARP supported price controls in the Inflation Reduction Act that will lead to access restrictions to cutting-edge drugs for diseases, like Alzheimer’s and cancer, higher taxes, and stifle R&D in new cures.

-- Despite overwhelming opposition from its members, AARP leaders joined health insurers in support of Obamacare, ensuring its market for AARP/UnitedHealth Medigap plans and pre-existing condition waivers.
-At the time, 46% of people over 65 were against the Obama health plan, with 28% favoring it.
+- Despite overwhelming opposition from its members, AARP leaders joined health insurers in support of Obamacare – which allowed the market for AARP/UnitedHealth Medigap plans to continue.
+At the time, 46% of people over 65 were against the Obamacare health plan, with 28% favoring it.

 AARP has cozy relationships with health insurers.